 Where: Breckenridge, Colorado

 What to expect: The Colorado mountain town of Breckenridge is the ideal spot for an Oktoberfest celebration, with local restaurants and breweries getting in on the action.
-This year will be a slightly smaller scale version, but visitors can get excited for the 2nd Annual OktoberFEAST, a series of German-themed beer, wine and food pairings at restaurants throughout town.
+This year visitors can get excited as it returns to a full-blown street party on Main Street.
 For more information, visit gobreck.com.

 Where: Natchez, Mississippi